 We advise on and negotiate all types of service provider and investment-related contracts, such as investment management, trust, custody, securities lending, and transition management agreements, and various types of trading documentation, including futures, repurchase, and International Swaps and Derivatives Association (ISDA) agreements.

-Today’s employee benefit plan fiduciaries often perform the responsibilities of their jobs with lean staffs or outsourced administration.
+Employee benefit plan fiduciaries today often perform the job responsibilities with lean staffs or outsourced administration.
 ERISA’s standards of conduct require fiduciaries to operate plans in accordance with governing documents and instruments.
 Fiduciaries are also required to perform their duties with skill, prudence, and diligence.
 These stringent standards present risks for liability stemming from the activities of employee benefits personnel and outside service providers.

-We also perform audits as a part of due diligence in a merger or acquisition.
+We also perform audits as a part of due diligence in mergers and acquisitions.
 Many clients choose us to lead an audit and coordinate with other professionals because a legal audit conducted by or through a lawyer is more likely to be privileged.

 Given today’s complex and rapidly changing legal and regulatory environment, it is rare for a plan sponsor to be in total compliance from an operational perspective.
-Fortunately, the Internal Revenue Service’s (IRS’s) Employee Plans Compliance Resolution System (EPCRS) permits plan sponsors to correct qualification failures or failures under section 403(b) of the Internal Revenue Code.
-The DOL offers a similar program for fiduciary issues.
-Morgan Lewis lawyers have experience dealing with voluntary corrections efforts (sometimes on an anonymous basis) and with issues raised during an audit.
+Fortunately, the Internal Revenue Service’s Employee Plans Compliance Resolution System (EPCRS) permits plan sponsors to correct qualification failures or failures under section 403(b) of the Internal Revenue Code.
+The US Department of Labor offers a similar program for fiduciary issues.
+Our lawyers are skilled in handling voluntary corrections efforts (sometimes on an anonymous basis) and in issues raised during an audit.

 We counsel employee benefit plan clients, including institutional investors, on key industry issues such as: